-12 Healthy Foods Arab Americans Eat to Prevent Cancer!
+12 Healthy Foods Arab Americans Eat That Prevent Cancer!

 By: Annika Wolfe/ Arab America Contributing Writer